AvinasiLabs/delong/README.md

 Additionally, through remote attestation provided by TEE technology, users can confidently verify the consistency of running code with the publicly audited source code, reinforcing the platform’s core "trust but verify" philosophy.

-We warmly welcome security researchers and community members to review our code, suggest improvements, and participate actively in the continuous security enhancement of the Delong platform. 🌟
+We warmly welcome security researchers, privacy advocates, and community contributors to audit our codebase, propose enhancements, and actively participate in building a secure and transparent future for biomedical research through Delong. 🌟